abraia/abraia-multiple/README.md

 [![Python Package](https://img.shields.io/pypi/v/abraia.svg)](https://pypi.org/project/abraia/)
 ![Package Downloads](https://img.shields.io/pypi/dm/abraia)

-# Abraia Python SDK image analysis toolbox
+# Abraia SDK and CLI

-The Abraia Python SDK provides and easy and practical way to develop and deploy Machine Learning image applications on the edge.
-You can easily annotate and train your custom deep learning model with [DeepLab](https://abraia.me/deeplab/), and deploy the model with this Python SDK.
+The Abraia SDK and CLI is a Python package which provides a set of tools to develop and deploy advanced Machine Learning image applications on the edge.
+Moreover, with [Abraia DeepLab](https://abraia.me/deeplab/) you can easily annotate and train, your own versions of some of the best state of the art deep learning models, and get them ready to deploy with this Python SDK.

 ![people walking](https://github.com/abraia/abraia-multiple/raw/master/images/people-walking.gif)

-Just install the Abraia Python SDK and CLI on Windows, Mac, or Linux:
+Just install the Abraia SDK and CLI on Windows, Mac, or Linux:

 ```sh
 python -m pip install -U abraia